rcorrero/rcorrero.github.io/index.md

 ---

 # Projects
-A public space for me to record my personal work.
+_Principle over particulars_

 ### Current Projects (In Progress)
-- [charcoal](https://github.com/rcorrero/charcoal) — The goal of this project is to identify human trafficking using remotely-sensed data.
-This information will help authorities to elimate and prevent human trafficking.
+- [charcoal](https://github.com/rcorrero/charcoal) — The goal of this project is to develop a machine-learning-based system which uses remotely-sensed data to identify locations where forced labor is being used to produce charcoal.
+This system will help authorities to eliminate and prevent human trafficking.
 - [poisson](https://github.com/rcorrero/poisson) — A system to identify small fishing vessels in satellite imagery.
 [This map](files/chimbote_map.html) shows the locations of vessels detected near the port of Chimbote, Peru.
 Using a convolutional neural network, the vessels were detected from 393 satellite images taken over a one-year period.
 With this system regulators can identify and prevent illegal, unreported, and unregulated (IUU) fishing.
 Paper forthcoming.

 ### Past Projects